CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition

-We initialize the clustering of all instances in the training set $S$ using k-means~\cite{forgy1965cluster}.
-We obtain a representation for clustering which is not only aware of the visual features but also the semantic embedding.
-For this, we create a visual-semantic representation as follows.
-Given video $i$, we compute visual features $x_{i}$ and a semantic embedding of their class $y_i$ as $a(y_i)$ (see Sec.~\ref{subsec:implementation} for details how we obtain these representations).
-We want to map both to an equal dimension and similar magnitude so they have a similar weight during clustering.
-Additionally, to reduce overfitting to the training classes and improve generalization, we learn a multi-layer perceptron (MLP)~\cite{zhang2017learning} which maps $a(y_i)$ in the space of $x_{i}$ with an MLP, which consists of two fully connected (FC) layers and a ReLU.
-This MLP is trained with a least-square embedding loss to minimize the distance between $x_{i}$ and the output from the MLP, which we call $a'(y)$. $x_{i}$ is kept fixed.
-Given these two representations, we concatenate $x_{i}$ and $a'(y)$ to obtain the visual-semantic representations that we cluster with k-means.
-Each resulting cluster $j$ has a centroid $c_{j}$, that is the average of all visual-semantic samples in that particular cluster.
-Note that we keep the MLP fixed after this initial training.
+Given video $i$, we compute visual features $x_{i}$ and a semantic embedding $a(y_i)$ of their class $y_i$ (see Sec.~\ref{subsec:implementation} for details).
+The goal is to map both to the same space, so that they have the same dimensionality and magnitude, and therefore they will have a similar weight during clustering.
+We learn this mapping with a simple multi-layer perceptron (MLP)~\cite{zhang2017learning}, trained with a least-square loss.
+This loss minimizes the distance between $x_{i}$ and the output from the MLP, which we call $a'(y)$.
+Finally, we concatenate $x_{i}$ and $a'(y)$ to obtain the visual-semantic representations that will be clustered.
+The result is a representation which is not only aware of the visual information but also the semantic.